 The breakdown of a marriage can be a tiring and complicated process.
-If possible, you may want to consider getting marriage counseling to see if you can salvage the marriage.
+If possible, you may consider getting marriage counseling to see if you can salvage the marriage.
 If not, you may be thinking about getting a divorce.

 There are two types of divorces: contested and uncontested.
 A contested divorce occurs when the couple can’t agree on one or more divorce issues.
 These can be alimony, child support, child custody, or property division.

 An uncontested divorce occurs when either both parties agree to terms in divorce.
-Or, a party didn’t respond to the petition to divorce time.
 When both spouses agree to the divorce and its related issues, it’s considered a mutual consent divorce.
+Or a party didn’t respond to the petition to divorce time.

 The main benefit of a mutual consent divorce is that it’s much more straightforward and can be a shorter process than a contested divorce.
 This makes it ideal for couples who want to separate and avoid a lengthy court battle.

-On average, a mutual consent divorce takes around four to six months if there’s no mediation or disputes.
+A mutual consent divorce takes around four to six months if there’s no mediation or disputes.
 A traditional divorce may take more than a year to resolve.

 What Is Divorce by Mutual Consent?